goodgithubname/goodgithubname/README.md

 # Jeer 👋
 **`Developer`**

-👋 Hi, I'm John!
+👋 Hi, I'm Jeer!
 I'm a passionate software developer with a love for creating innovative solutions and contributing to open-source projects.
 With a background in computer engineering, I enjoy tackling challenging problems and learning new technologies.

 <!--
 **goodgithubname/goodgithubname** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.